-3. Introduction
+Introduction

-Antibodies are amongst the most important classes of proteins involved in the adaptive immune system.
+Antibodies are among the most important classes of proteins involved in the adaptive immune system.
 They act as adapter molecules between the virtually infinite range of possible antigens and the constant effector molecules such as Fc receptors and C1q of the complement system.
-Through DNA-level splicing of V and J gene segments in the light chain and V, D and J gene segments in the heavy chain, they create a repertoire of around 10^{11} possible sequences[1].
-The fact that antibodies are capable of binding to a virtually infinite set of antigens, generally with high specificity and affinity, has led to a huge interest in using them as drugs in the treatment of human disease[2].
+Through the DNA-level splicing of V and J gene segments in the light chain and V, D, and J gene segments in the heavy chain, they create a repertoire of around 1011 possible sequences [1].
+The fact that antibodies are capable of binding to a virtually infinite set of antigens, generally with high specificity and affinity, has led to a huge interest in using them as drugs in the treatment of human disease [2].

 Therapeutic antibodies can act through a variety of mechanisms.
 First, they may act simply to bind to a target in the way that most small-molecule drugs work.
-For example, they may bind to receptors acting as agonists or antagonists, or to enzymes acting as inhibitors or as allosteric activators.
-Since they have a much larger interacting surface than typical small-molecule drugs (which generally bind into pockets on a protein surface), they can also interact with much flatter protein surfaces and can therefore be used to bind to hormones or disrupt protein-protein interactions.
-Second, antibodies can be used to trigger the immune system in the normal way to kill cells such as tumour cells or virusinfected cells.
-For example, the antibody, Palivizumab (Synergis), is used to prevent respiratory syncytial virus (RSV) infection in high-risk infants.
-Third, antibodies can be used as a delivery mechanism, either through antibody-drug conjugates with cytotoxic moieties or through 'antibody-directed enzyme prodrug therapy' (ADEPT), which aims to restrict the action of a cytotoxic drug to cancer sites[3].
-Fourth, more recent developments have led to bispecific antibodies capable of binding two antigens, either for convenience of having a single agent, or deliberately cross-linking different molecules[4, 5, 6].
+For example, they may bind to receptors acting as agonists or antagonists or to enzymes acting as inhibitors or as allosteric activators.
+Since they have a much larger interacting surface than typical smallmolecule drugs (which generally bind into pockets on a protein surface), they can also interact with much flatter protein surfaces and can therefore be used to bind to hormones or disrupt protein-protein interactions.
+Second, antibodies can be used to trigger the immune system in the normal way to kill cells such as tumor cells or virus-infected cells.
+For example, the antibody, Palivizumab (Synergis), is used to prevent respiratory syncytial virus infection in high-risk infants.